-The department generally has funds available to support student travel to conferences when they are presenting research or clinical findings.
-This is a tremendous opportunity when available and all students are encouraged to work with their Major Professor and other faculty to engage in research that can be presented at conferences.
+The graduate school, Dean's office, and department generally have funds available to support student travel to conferences when they are presenting research or clinical findings.
+This is a tremendous opportunity when available and all students are encouraged to work with their Advisor and other faculty to engage in research that can be presented at conferences.
 Preference is given to presentations at national meetings, but other venues will be considered.
-Funding is not a given and is based on the availability of funds in the department, prior travel support, and overall demand for support by all members of the department.
+Funding is not a given and is based on the availability of funds, prior travel support, and overall demand for support by all members of the department.
 Students must receive approval from the department chair, in writing, before any travel support is provided.

-Typically, the department will fund one conference trip each academic year for current students who are presenting research (paper, poster, workshop) at a counseling-related professional meeting (ACA, AAMFT, ACMHC, and APA are examples.
-For more information, contact your Major Professor.
+Typically, the department will fund one conference trip each academic year for current students whoare presenting research (paper, poster, workshop) at a counseling-related professional meeting (ACA,AAMFT, ACMHC, ACES, etc.).
+For more information, contact your Advisor.

-Society Membership
+Organization Membership